chie8842/expstock/README.md

 pip install expstock
 ```

-You can get source from github and build, too.
+You can get the source from github and build, too.

 ```
 git clone https://github.com/chie8842/expstock